murataka9/TrySwift_Sticker/README.md

 - Try!
 Swift WebSite :http://www.tryswiftconf.com/#top
 - This sticker is open source, Because Swift is also open source.

-#### I can not answer to the issu and pull-request of this products.
+#### I can not answer to the issu and pull-request according this products.
 Sory.